 Basing View has a thriving tech community with its hub at Belvedere House, which hosts a range of networking events and tech start-up support.
 It is also the planned location for a 5G commercialisation Living Lab to enable start-ups, SMEs and larger businesses to trial products, services and applications and bring these to market faster.
 The Living Lab, together with a planned Digital Growth Factory incubator, will provide a comprehensive 5G ecosystem, supported by indoor and outdoor 5G connectivity, that will include business incubation and acceleration, technical expertise and support, networking and events, commercialisation support, access to academic research, VR and AR facilities, skills development programmes, and flexible incubation space.

-Basingstoke’s tech credentials were recently highlighted in the 2019 Tech Nation Report, which ranked Basingstoke in 4th place in its list of top UK cities for scaleup tech investment from 2015-2018.
+Basingstoke’s tech credentials were highlighted in the 2019 Tech Nation Report, which ranked Basingstoke in 4th place in its list of top UK cities for scaleup tech investment from 2015 to 2018.
 In the 2018 Tech Nation Report, Basingstoke was also recognised as one of 16 tech towns in the UK with above average digital density and ranked in the top five for productivity.
 The town was also ranked as the 9th best UK city or town for careers in IT by a CompTIA study in 2019.

 The redevelopment of Basing View will be fulfilled primarily through a partnership approach between the public and private sectors.
-The joint venture partnership between the freeholder, Basingstoke and Deane Council and its development partner Muse Developments, started in 2013 and will deliver the regeneration of initially 13 acres of cleared development sites.
+The joint venture partnership between the freeholder, Basingstoke and Deane Borough Council and its development partner Muse Developments, started in 2013 and will deliver the regeneration of 13 acres of cleared development sites.
 The remaining plots provide further opportunities for development, as evidenced by Abstract Securities’ Florence Building, through a long-lease arrangement with Basingstoke and Deane Borough Council.
 There is also a continuing partnership with Enterprise M3 Local Enterprise Partnership as they have invested more than £8m of funding in Basing View to facilitate new business space and facilities.
-EM3 have also themselves moved to offices on Basing View.
+EM3 has also moved to offices on Basing View.